Jebet812/Notes/AWS-CCP.md

 #### Containers
 1. **Elastic Container Service (ECS):** fully managed container orchestration service that simplifies your deployment, management, and scaling of containerized applications.
 2. **Elastic Container Registry (ECR):** a fully managed container registry offering high-performance hosting, so you can reliably deploy application images and artifacts anywhere
 3. **ECS Fargate:** serverless compute engine for containers.
-Comaptible with EKS and ECS
+Compatible with EKS and ECS
 4. **Elastic Kubernetes Servise (EKS):** a managed Kubernetes service that makes it easy for you to run Kubernetes on AWS and on-premises

 #### High Performance Computing Services